-- 35. Colorado's conservation easement tax credit is administered by Defendant the Department of Revenue, Defendant the Division of Real Estate, and Defendant the Conservation Easement Oversight Commission.
-Defendant the Board of Real Estate Appraisers has an indirect role in the program because it regulates and licenses the individuals who conduct the appraisals required for the tax credits. - 36.
+- 46. Colorado's conservation easement tax credit is administered by the Department of Revenue, the Division of Real Estate, and the Conservation Easement Oversight Commission.
+The Board of Real Estate Appraisers has an indirect role in the program because it regulates and licenses the individuals who conduct the appraisals required for the tax credits. - 47.
 In approximately 2008, the Department of Revenue began to target certain groups of taxpayers mainly those involved in agriculture -- to rescind tax credits that had previously been lawfully obtained.
-The Defendants Department of Revenue, Brohl,

-Waters, and Weston in concert with the other Defendants, focused their efforts on three main tactics for retroactively denying the tax credits: (i) they asserted, with no basis in law or fact, defects in the conveyance language that purportedly destroyed the validity of the credits; (ii) they arbitrarily threw out appraisals that had been conducted by licensed appraisers according to all standards required by state and federal law and brought in alternative appraisals conducted by appraisers with inside connections with the Department of Revenue to value conservation easements at \$0 or "de minimis" amounts; and (iii) they unlawfully applied a 2011 law in retrospective fashion to deprive landowners challenging their actions of important procedural and substantive rights.
+The Department of Revenue acting through Defendant Van Wyke, in concert with the other Defendants, focused their efforts on three main tactics for retroactively denying the tax credits: (i) they asserted, with no basis in law or fact, defects in the conveyance language that purportedly destroyed the validity of the credits; (ii) they arbitrarily threw out appraisals that had been conducted by licensed appraisers according to all standards required by state and federal law and brought in alternative appraisals conducted by appraisers with inside connections with the Department of Revenue to value conservation easements at \$0 or "de minimis" amounts; and (iii) they unlawfully applied a 2011 law in retrospective fashion to deprive landowners challenging their actions of important procedural and substantive rights.

-- arbitrarily asserting with respect to some taxpayers that their credits were invalid because the easements did not contain "extinguishment" or "proceeds" language pursuant to Treasury Regulations Treas.
+- 48. With respect to conveyance language, the Department of Revenue, acting through its employees, began arbitrarily asserting with respect to some taxpayers that their credits were invalid because the easements did not contain "extinguishment" or "proceeds" language pursuant to Treasury Regulations Treas.
 Reg. § 1.170A-14(g)(6).
-The Department and Brohls, Waters and/or Weston had no reasonable legal or factual basis to take such a position because the donors in question had granted perpetual easements with no language to defeat perpetuity or allow for extinguishment, and Colorado state law presumes that conservation easement grants are perpetual unless language in the conveyance states otherwise.
-C.R.S. § 38-30.5-103. - 38.
-Defendants also attacked the appraisals that supported the tax credits of hundreds of donors without a sound legal or factual basis. - 39.
+The employees of DOR had no reasonable legal or factual basis to take such a position because the donors in question had granted perpetual easements with no language to defeat perpetuity or allow for extinguishment, and Colorado state law presumes that conservation easement grants are perpetual unless language in the conveyance states otherwise.
+C.R.S. § 38-30.5-103. - 49.
+Defendants also attacked the appraisals that supported the tax credits of hundreds of donors without a sound legal or factual basis. - 50.
 In many instances, taxpayers obtained second and third appraisals from licensed appraisers who conducted the appraisals in accordance with Uniform Standards of Professional Appraisal Practices (USPAP).
-These subsequent appraisals were carried out at the request of the Department of Revenue, Department of Real Estate, the

-Conservation Easement Oversight Commission, Brohls, Waters, Weston and potentially other state actors.
-Nevertheless, committed to denying lawful tax credits, the Department of Revenue, Department of Real Estate, and Conservation Easement Oversight Commission in conjunction with the named individual Defendants, rejected these appraisals and instead sought alternative appraisals conducted by individuals who would give the predetermined values Defendants were seeking.
+These subsequent appraisals were carried out at the request of the Department of Revenue, Department of Real Estate, the Conservation Easement Oversight Commission, and Defendants.
+Nevertheless, committed to denying lawful tax credits, the Department of Revenue, Department of Real Estate, and Conservation Easement Oversight Commission directed their employees such Defendant Van Wyke and Defendants Does to reject these appraisals and instead sought alternative appraisals conducted by individuals who would give the predetermined values Defendants were seeking.
 The appraisals done at the behest of Defendants resulted often in a valuation of \$0.00 - a figure which is nonsensical in light of the lands and the easements at issue.

-- 40. In some instances, Defendants pursued the licenses of appraisers, obtained revocation of their licenses through Defendant, the Board or Real Estate Appraisers, and then sought to substantiate the denial of tax credits on the grounds that the de-licensure of an appraiser made that appraiser's work retroactively invalid. - 41.
-In addition to attacking appraisals, Defendants have made use of retrospective application of a 2011 law to destroy procedural and substantive rights of taxpayers and to impair their contracts with third parties. - Before 2011, and during the time period in which hundreds of landowners made their donations, the procedures in place for resolving disputes between donors and the Department of Revenue stated:
+- 51. In some instances, Defendants pursued the licenses of appraisers, obtained revocation of their licenses through the Board or Real Estate Appraisers, and then sought to substantiate the denial of tax credits on the grounds that the de-licensure of an appraiser made that appraiser's work retroactively invalid. - 52.
+In addition to attacking appraisals, Defendants have made use of retrospective application of a 2011 law to destroy procedural and substantive rights of taxpayers and to impair their contracts with third parties. - 53.
+Before 2011, and during the time period in which hundreds of landowners made their donations, the procedures in place for resolving disputes between donors and the Department of Revenue stated: